Finite-dimensional approximation properties for uniform Roe algebras: Introduction

-For a general metric space $X$ with bounded geometry, equivalence between property A of $X$ and exactness of $C^*_\mathrm{u}(X)$ has been an open problem.
+For a general metric space $X$ with bounded geometry, equivalence between property A of $X$ and exactness of $\CstarU(X)$ had been an open problem, until the draft of this paper was announced.
 In \cite[Corollary 30]{PaperBrodzkiNibloWright}, Brodzki, Niblo and Wright proved it in the case that the space $X$ uniformly embeds into a discrete group.